sidneylafont/WikiArticleLinksGraph/README.md

 A python script that creates the graph of Wikipedia articles that link to each other leveraging the graph database neo4j.
-Provided a starting Wikipedia link and the number of levels to travel from the starting Wikipedia link, it creates a graph in Neo4j containing a node for every Wikipedia link within the certain number of levels and a relationship for every Wikipedia link that link to another within the graph.
+Provided a starting Wikipedia link and the number of levels to travel from the starting Wikipedia link, it creates a graph in Neo4j containing a node for every Wikipedia link within the certain number of levels of the starting Wikipedia link and a relationship for every Wikipedia page that links to another Wikipedia page within the graph.

 to create the Neo4j graph: